Kaminyou/Dense-Normalization/README.md

 ## Train your model
 The training of I2I model is the same as [KIN](https://github.com/Kaminyou/URUST).
 DN is a plugin for any I2I model with InstanceNorm layers.

+## Evaluation
+Please refer to the [KIN repo](https://github.com/Kaminyou/URUST).
+All the metrics used (except the downstream task) are provided there.
+For the downstream task, we will provide the script recently.

 ## Citation
 ```
 @InProceedings{10.1007/978-3-031-72995-9_18,